 BEA is developing statistics measuring the contributions of space-related industries to the overall U.S. economy.
 These estimates give business leaders, policymakers, and the public a new tool to analyze the space economy and to inform investment decisions.

-Preliminary estimates of the U.S. space economy’s GDP, gross output, private employment, and private compensation by industry were first published in the December 2020 Survey of Current Business.
-The statistics were updated in January 2022 to include an additional year as well as chained (inflation-adjusted) estimates.
-BEA will continue to explore options for further work and extensions to these space economy statistics.
+Updated and revised estimates of the U.S. space economy’s contributions to GDP, gross output, private employment, and private compensation by industry for 2012-2021 were released on June 27, 2023.
+BEA continues to explore options for further improvements and extensions to these space economy statistics.
 The next release, including data for 2022, is expected in 2024.

 - Exploring the Space Economy The BEA Wire, February 2020